 Supplemental Nutrition Assistance Program (SNAP) includes Workforce Investment Opportunity Act (WIOA), Job Search, and Vocational Training.
-Advanced Career Training, www.careertraining.ed2go.com/wtc

 Academic Information

 Programs of Study

 Williamsburg Technical College offers academic and occupational programs which are diversified and comprehensive.
 Programs of study include associate degree programs which prepare students for employment or for transfer to senior institutions.
 Diploma programs provide for specialized training for occupational preparation.
 Certificate programs are designed for students who prefer a highly focused and specialized area of study.
 Each of the College's instructional programs is reviewed on a periodic basis to ensure that content is relevant to current conditions.
 New programs may be developed based upon a comprehensive needs analysis.